AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/Part3-AzureAppConfiguration.md

     ![](images/Part3/image0007-AppConfigurationDataReaderRole.png)

+- Select `Managed Identity` for the Assign Access to.

-- Members: hit the `+ Select Members` button, then paste the name of the App Service and select it, then hit `Select`
+- Members: hit the `+ Select Members` button, then browse to get the app service:

     ![](images/Part3/image0008-AppServicePrincipalForRoleAssignment.png)